BobcatFeenix/BobcatFeenix/README.md

-- 👋 Hi, I’m @BobcatFeenix – A Small Architect of Cognitive Integrity
+- 👋 Hi, I’m @BobcatFeenix – AT THE MOMENT Small Architect of Mobile phone Applications - and later on again architect of Cognitive Integrity

 **Welcome.**
+CURRENTLY: I started to design applications, to practice the coding / vibe-coding skills.
+The Ai work is currently on hold.

 I’m an independent systems thinker (aka.
 Tatu Lertola) working at the intersection of AI alignment, cognitive stability.
-I also started to design small applications, to practice the skills.
 My work is exploratory, layered, and often emerges from lived reflection.

 ## 🚧 Current Projects